Risk, returns & timeframes illustration

 When does the S&P 500 change, and why?

-The S&P 500 is rebalanced quarterly in March, June, September, and December.
-This means that the companies on the list are reviewed four times a year to see if they still meet the criteria, and the weighting of each company is adjusted to reflect their current market capitalisation.
+The S&P 500 is rebalanced every quarter, in March, June, September, and December.
+This means that the companies on the list are reviewed four times a year to see if they still meet the criteria, and the weighting of each company is adjusted to reflect their current market cap, or value.

 Around 400 companies that were previously part of the index are no longer part of the S&P 500.
 Of the many reasons for these changes, some include;